mdnance/Finder-Refactoring-Kata/Python/README.md

 ## How To Start

-1. Build the docker container which contains all the required dependencies with `make build`
-2. Run the tests with `make test`
+1. Run the tests with `python Python/src/finder_tests.py`

-3. Run the tests to make sure everything works.
+2. Run the tests to make sure everything works.

-4. Start refactoring!
+3. Start refactoring!

 ## Goal

-The primary goal is to refactor the code in `src/Algorithm/Finder.php` - as it stands the code is incomprehensible.
+The primary goal is to refactor the code in `src/algorithm/finder.py` - as it stands the code is incomprehensible.

 ## Tips